Britannia Village, Ottawa: Addresses of buildings with heritage status

 Statements of the cultural and architectural heritage value of these protected properties are available.
+Additionally, the BVCA has created a follow-along walking tour of all designated heritage properties in the village.
+The tour includes a description of cultural attributes of each property in addition to photographs highlighting architectural attributes.
+The lexicon describing architectural attributes was adopted from Ontario and American sources.

 B) Interim Protection under Section 27 (1.2) of the Ontario Heritage Act.
 There are no restrictions on alterations to properties listed on the Heritage Register.
 Owners must provide the City of Ottawa with 60 days' notice of intent to demolish or remove a building.